applebar17/Boris/README.md

 boris chat
 ```

 When a chat starts, Boris **“studies” your project** and shows a concise scan summary.
-First time studying a project could be slow, but subsequent runs are faster thanks to snapshots.
+The first study can be slower; subsequent runs are faster thanks to snapshots.

 ---